Tapering and stopping

 It is important to taper or stop the opioid regimen if:

-• the medication is not providing useful pain relief.
-The dose above which harms outweigh benefits is 120mg oral morphine equivalent/24hours.
-Increasing opioid load above this dose is unlikely to yield further benefits but exposes the patient to increased harm
+• The medication is not providing useful pain relief.
+Increasing the opioid dose is unlikely to yield further benefits and potentially exposes the patient to increased harm.

-• there is strong evidence that the patient is diverting his/her medications to others
+• There is strong evidence that the patient is diverting his/her medications to others.
+Consider liaising with other professionals.

 Preparation for dose reduction includes: